 I traveled a lot this past year, but nothing has sparked more interest from people than my trip to Cuba.
-In this post I’m going to explain where we went, how we got around, and what all you should do to have the perfect Cuba itinerary!
+In this post I explain where we went, how we got around, and what you should do to have the perfect list of Cuba things to do, and itinerary!

 Here’s my detailed 10 Day Itinerary: